stripe/stripe-commercetools-tax-app/tax-calculator/docs/tax-behavior-configuration.md

 ### COUNTRY_TAX_BEHAVIOR_MAPPING
 JSON object mapping country codes to their default tax behavior.
 This allows different tax behaviors for different markets.

+**Optional:** If not provided, the system will skip country-based behavior determination and proceed to merchant default.

 **Format:**
 ```json
 {